A differential approach to Ax-Schanuel, I: The Cartan approach to linear differential equations

 \subsection{Principal connection}

-Let $G$ be an algebraic group, $Y$ a smooth irreducible algebraic variety and $\pi\colon P\to Y$ a principal bundle modeled over $G$, {\it i.e.} endowed with an action of $G$, denoted by $R$ or by $\cdot$, that induces an isomorphism
+Let $G$ be an algebraic group, $Y$ a smooth irreducible algebraic variety and $\pi\colon P\to Y$ a principal bundle modeled over $G$, {\it i.e.} endowed with a (right) action of $G$, denoted by $R$ or by $\cdot$, that induces an isomorphism

 The fibers of $\pi$ are principal homogeneous $G$-spaces.
 The election of a point $p$ in a fiber $P_y = \pi^{-1}(y)$ induces an isomorphism of $G$-spaces,

 and an isomorphism of groups,

 between $G$ and the group ${\rm Aut}_G(P_y)$ of $G$-equivariant automorphisms of $P_y$.
 Note that this pair of isomorphisms conjugate the left action of $G$ on itself with the action of ${\rm Aut}_G(P_y)$ on $P_y$.
 A \emph{gauge transformation} of $P$ is a $G$-equivariant map $F\colon P \to P$ such that $\pi \circ F = \pi$.
 That means that for each fiber $F|_{P_y}\in {\rm Aut}_G(P_y)$. \\